-That being said, there were some good singers, although almost uniformly, the judges were much more lenient and encouraging of the contestants than I was from my couch.
+That being said, there was some good singers, although almost uniformly the judges were much more lenient and encouraging of the contestants than I was from my couch.
 I’ll go through the ones that got through in order:

 All hail Rachel Potter!
 By far the best of the night, Rachel is a 29-year-old aspiring country singer who feels like she has to prove “her age isn’t an issue.”
 Personally, I don’t care if Rachel is 29 or 89, she is one talented singer who deserves to be heard and is a beautiful woman to boot.
 Her countrified “Somebody to Love” was sung flawlessly with amazing tone, range and control.
 I would download that single tomorrow.

 As likeable and talented as Rachel was, the next contestant was the exact opposite.
-Colombian-born Jorge Pena, an ice cream truck worker, pranced on that stage like he was auditioning for the lead in Jersey Shore: The Musical.
-After making one too many egotistical comments, googly eyes at the female judges and referring to Demi as “woman,” the judges gave Jorge a stern talking to.
+Columbian-born Jorge Pena, an ice cream truck worker, pranced on that stage like he auditioning for the lead in Jersey Shore: The Musical.
+After making one too many egotistical comments, googly eyes at the female judges and referring to Demi as “women,” the judges gave Jorge a stern talking to.
 “You know what’s really cool?”
 Demi tells him, “Really cute?
 Humility.”
 While it was more than a little ironic when Simon wholeheartedly agreed, Demi and the rest of the judges were right.
 Unfortunately, Jorge scraped through because he showed some real talent singing a sappy Spanish-language love song.
-But I doubt this sleazy lothario will last long, either due to his purely average vocal talent or a sexual harassment suit from a fellow contestant.
+But I doubt this sleazy lothario will last long either do his purely average vocal talent or a sexual harassment suit from a fellow contestant.

 Photo Courtesy of Twitpic

 I like making things: recaps, videos, social media posts, stories, theater, music, sarcastic comments, references to TV & movies, dinner.
 I dislike math.